KreesoAuriga/dcmTest/README.md

 - Uses SQLite as the databse.
 The test project uses an in-memory database for testing purposes.

 - In the interest of time, full xml summaries of classes exist for only some of the key components.
 Final implementation would make lack of method/class summaries a warning as error on build.

+- The code App.tsx should be refactored for better organization and maintainability, rather than it's current state of being all in a single file.